mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 import org.bson.codecs.configuration.CodecRegistry;
 import static org.bson.codecs.configuration.CodecRegistries.fromRegistries;
 import static org.bson.codecs.configuration.CodecRegistries.fromProviders;
+import static com.mongodb.MongoClientSettings.getDefaultCodecRegistry;

 // Create a CodecRegistry containing the PojoCodecProvider instance.
 CodecProvider pojoCodecProvider = PojoCodecProvider.builder().register("org.example.pojos").build();
-CodecRegistry pojoCodecRegistry = fromRegistries(defaultCodecRegistry, fromProviders(pojoCodecProvider));
+CodecRegistry pojoCodecRegistry = fromRegistries(getDefaultCodecRegistry(), fromProviders(pojoCodecProvider));
 ```

 {{% note class="tip" %}}
 In general only one instance of a `PojoCodecProvider` should be created.

 This is because each `PojoCodecProvider` instance contains a look up table for discriminator names.
-If multiple PojoCodecProviders are
+If multiple `PojoCodecProvider`s are
 used, care should be taken to ensure that each provider contains a holistic view of POJO classes, otherwise discriminator lookups can fail.
 Alternatively, using the full class name as the discriminator value will ensure successful POJO lookups.
 {{% /note %}}

 ## Default configuration

-By default the `PojoCodec` will not store `null` values or a discriminator when converting a POJO to BSON.
+By default the POJO `Codec` will not store `null` values or a discriminator when converting a POJO to BSON.

 Take the following `Person` class: